WaddyLeonvil/WeatherApp/README.md

 # Weather App

-This app uses React and Node to utilize a weather API to display weather data, including a 5-day forecast, for the location the user is currently in, as well as locations that they can search up.
+This app uses React and Node to utilize weather and geolocation/geosearch APIs to display weather data, including a 5-day forecast, for the location the user is currently in, as well as locations that they can search up.

 ## Available Scripts